edgar4/meme/readme.md

 Blant instruction to the meme json responses
 ## /
  this returns a Json resonse with  with
- 1. All meme
+ 1. All meme details
- 2. All   none memefied images
+ 2.

 ##/meme/show
 returns all meme belonging to a user {uses session to achieve this }